jspacco/iclickerviewer/README.md

   * this may go away when we switch to mariadb or postgres
 * server-side logging for views (and controllers)
 * upload Dan Z's data

 ## TODO (logistics)
 * email Dave, Leo, other collaborators
 * IRB at Knox
+* two 450s and classes from Prague are 361s16 (Kanich)

 ## TODO (deployment)
 * streamline uploading of database